dtcenter/MET/docs/Users_Guide/data_io.rst

 .. _Intermediate data formats:

-Intermediate data formats
+Intermediate Data Formats
 =========================

 MET uses NetCDF as an intermediate file format.
 The MET tools which write gridded output files write to a common gridded NetCDF file format.
 The MET tools which write point output files write to a common point observation NetCDF file format.

 .. _Output data formats:

-Output data formats
+Output Data Formats
 ===================

 The MET package currently produces output in the following basic file formats: STAT files, ASCII files, NetCDF files, PostScript plots, and png plots from the Plot-Mode-Field utility.